 If you’ve taken part in a survey, whether in a group or as an individual, and would like to find out what your results mean, please take a look at our ‘What do your results mean?’
 PDF here

-All the results from the Clean Water for Wildlife survey are available to view and download from WaterNet, the data hub for the People, Ponds and Water project.
+All the results from the Clean Water for Wildlife survey will shortly be available to view and download from WaterNet, the data hub for the People, Ponds and Water project.
 But, we are also producing a series of case studies which illustrate some of the most interesting results.

 Want to see what we’ve found out so far?
 Follow the links below to the case study reports.
 We’ll be bringing you more results later in the year.